daormar/debasher/doc/design_doc_resident.md

 Design ideas from Future work move here once they are actually built.

-- **Array processes** (from "Fan-out and fan-in sized from the command line" in Future work).
-A process that is an array of tasks, whether its options are written in a loop or produced by an option generator, takes part in a resident program with each task as a node of its own, `(process_name, task_idx)`:
+- **Array processes.** A process that is an array of tasks, whether its options are written in a loop or produced by an option generator, takes part in a resident program with each task as a node of its own, `(process_name, task_idx)`:
   - Files.
 The tasks share the process's directory, as they already share the engine's own per-task files (`<process_name>_<idx>.id`, `.sched_out`, ...),